 Most poisoned messages and web pages rely on JavaScript, a web programming language.
 When you see a web page with animated graphics, interactive maps, and many other types of effects, JavaScript is often involved.
 Because JavaScript is often used maliciously, you want to be able to choose which web pages are allowed to run it, and under what conditions.
 An add-on to Firefox called NoScript gives you that capability.

-Google Chrome and Internet Explorer also give you the ability to turn off JavaScript.
-But NoScript lets you choose which web pages can run JavaScript.
+While most modern browsers like Google Chrome or Microsoft Edge allow you to disable JavaScript entirely, NoScript provides granular control, letting you choose specific websites that can run scripts.
 It also speeds up browsing, because only the interactive effects you’ve authorized are displayed.
 The downside, though, is that many web pages simply won’t run without JavaScript.

 All of these precautions help make you a hardened target.
 But what if a hacker manages to infiltrate your PC?
 For that contingency, you’ll want a second (and possibly third) layer of security.

 But what if a hacker somehow overcomes all these barriers and still gains access to your PC?
 If you’ve taken the precaution of encrypting your most sensitive files, nothing but gibberish will show up when the hacker tries to extract data.
-The encryption program I use is Symantec Endpoint Encryption.
+The encryption program we use for this purpose is VeraCrypt.
 It can encrypt individual files or your entire hard drive.
 You can also create virtual encrypted drives with the program.

 Use an email program that facilitates transmission of encrypted messages.
-My personal choice is Thunderbird, paired with a free plug-in called Enigmail.
-Once you exchange encryption keys with the people you correspond with, Enigmail automatically encrypts and decrypts your messages.
+My personal choice is Thunderbird which has built-in OpenPGP support.
+Once you exchange encryption keys with the people you correspond with, Thunderbird automatically encrypts and decrypts your messages.
 What’s more, the messages are permanently encrypted on the server on which they reside.
 If a hacker manages to penetrate the server, the content of the messages remains secure.

 If you use webmail services, ditch US providers such as Gmail, Yahoo, etc. Use a non-US service that is serious about security and encryption.
 I use Swiss-based ProtonMail for webmail, which provides end-to-end encryption for all messages delivered on its network.